-About 6 weeks ago, Eduardo K (a Cuban doctor with a master’s degree from the University of Pittsburg in internal medicine and nephrology), brought his wife Maria to our institute, in order to assess the possibility of using stem cells to cure the severe chronic pain in her ankle.
+Recently, Eduardo K (a Cuban doctor with a master’s degree from the University of Pittsburg in internal medicine and nephrology) brought his wife Maria to our institute, in order to assess the possibility of using stem cells to cure the severe chronic pain in her ankle.
 A pain so severe, that it was basically hindering her ability to walk and Dr. K also expressed his extreme hesitation & concerns about having his wife be involved in an invasive ankle surgery at this stage of her adult life.

 As always, I respectfully explained the reality that stem cells actually repair the damaged cartilage in a microscopic type fashion and thus, while this repair process would not be clearly reflected immediately on future X-rays, I assured them that the pain she was suffering from will soon subside and possibly even completely disappear.
 In addition, I expressed that I was extremely confident that she would also regain her mobility skills after the procedure, even if this improvement could not be easily detected via a radiological image.

 Since Maria’s options were somewhat limited, added to the fact that months of traditional physical therapy, injections, medications and previous surgeries had completely failed her, Dr. K finally agreed to grant his wife’s wishes to have her stem cell transplant (from her own bone marrow & fat) be performed, albeit still very skeptical about the process and showing little enthusiasm.